kw7oe/kw7oe.github.io/content/posts/how-i-deploy-my-elixir-release.md

 set -e
 ```

-The script basically done the following through `ssh`:
+These code basically done the following through `ssh`:

 - Stop the application by running `bin/appname stop`.
 - Check the process id of the running application by using `bin/appname pid`.
-If it the
+If
-- status code is not error, it means that the application is still running.
+  the status code is not error, it means that the application is still running.
   `$?` is the special variable in bash that indicate the status code of the
   previous command, in this example, it would be the `bin/appname pid` command.
-- After the application stop runnning _(after `bin/appname pid` return error, since the
+- After the application stop running _(after `bin/appname pid` return error, since the
   node is down)_, we start our new version application in daemon mode by
-  running `bin/appname start`.
+  running `bin/appname daemon`.
-- After starting our application, we continuosly attempt to health check our
+- After starting our application, we continuously health check our
   application by using `bin/appname rpc`.
 Alternatively, you can also `curl`
   your health check endpoint.